-RESQPOD (Optional):
+RESQPOD (Optional)

 The use of the ResQPOD is for the adult patient in cardiac arrest.
 An adult patient is defined by AHA as one whom has reached puberty.
-EMT's who have been properly trained in the use of the ResQPOD may apply the device directly to the ventilation adjunct ie.(BVM, King Airway etc.) When used with CO2 monitoring the monitor should be placed between the ResQPOD and the ventilation device.
+Advanced EMTs who have been properly trained in the use of the ResQPOD may apply the device directly to the ventilation adjunct (i.e., BVM, ET tube, Air-Qsp3G airway device, etc.).
+When used with CO2 monitoring the monitor should be placed between the ResQPOD and the ventilation device.
 The ResQPOD is not a ventilation device but provides its therapeutic benefit during chest compressions.
-Therefore it is necessary to maintain a good seal with the device during the chest compression phase of CPR.
+Therefore, it is necessary to maintain a good seal with the device during the chest compression phase of CPR.
 In the event that the patient resumes a pulse and/or spontaneous respirations the ResQPOD should be removed.

-SEMIAUTOMATIC EXTERNAL DEFIBRILLATION:
+SEMIAUTOMATIC EXTERNAL DEFIBRILLATION